Coagulin: Limulus amebocyte lysate test

 Since the 1970s, the Limulus amebocyte lysate test has been used to test for endotoxins in human blood samples.
 The original method (Limulus gelation test) involved qualitatively looking for coagulin gel formation.
 After a one hour incubation, if the sample was coagulated, it formed a solid clot that was positive for endotoxins.
 If the sample was not coagulated, it would be liquid and was negative for endotoxins.
 However, the technique was limited by its sensitivity.

 Today, the Limulus test is one hundred times more sensitive and uses a chromogenic method of detection.
 When coagulogen is cleaved by the clotting enzyme, coagulin is produced.
 However the clotting enzyme also produces a chromogenic end product known as pNA. pNA (Boc-Leu-Gly-Arg-p-nitroanilide) is the chromogenic product that emits a yellow color.
 The concentration of endotoxins in a sample can be calculated by measuring the absorbance of released pNA at 405 nm.

 Evolution

 Coagulin is found in the four species of horseshoe crabs: Limulus polyphemus, Tachypleus tridentatus, Tachypleus gigas, and Carcinoscorpius rotundicauda.
 They are deemed living fossils as they have been around for 445-500 million years with little significant change compared to their ancestors.
-The coagulin precursor, coagulogen, has a mutation rate of 1.2 x 10^{−9} per amino acid per year as compared to its mammalian analog, fibrinogen, with a mutation rate of 8.3 x 10^{−9}.
+The coagulin precursor, coagulogen, has a mutation rate of 1.2 × 10^{−9} per amino acid per year as compared to its mammalian analog, fibrinogen, with a mutation rate of 8.3 × 10^{−9}.
 It is contained in hemocytes, a type of phagocyte.
 There are different types of phagocytes and are found in all invertebrate groups (as either hemocytes, amoebocytes, or coelomocytes).
 Comparing vertebrae and Limulus polyphemus coagulation systems, none of the cascade proteins (including coagulogen) share a common protein domain with two exceptions, Hemolectin and TGase.
 While the two systems are functionally similar, the coagulation proteins “have different evolutionary histories.”